changlinli/reinforcement-learning-alignment/presentation/conceptual-exercises/questions.md

 *Exercise*:

-> Let's return to the policy that goes left, then right, then left, then right,
+> Let's return to the policy that goes left, then up, then left, then up,
 > etc. Let's assume we do *not* have the constant -0.1 per-move penalty.
 Instead
 > we have a discount factor $\gamma$ of 0.9.
 What is the return of a game if we
 > play according to this policy?